%20AI%20in%20Data%20Quality_%20Cleansing%2C%20Anomaly%20Detection%20%26%20Lineage.avif)

 Research by Gartner claims that by 2028, the data management markets will converge into "a single market" around data ecosystems enabled by data fabric and Gen AI reducing technology complexity.

-In analytics, for instance, data is typically cleaned to remove outliers and meet human expectations.
-However, when training an algorithm, the data needs to be representative, which may sometimes include lower-quality data as well.
+In analytics, data is typically cleaned to remove outliers and meet human expectations.
+But when training AI models, data must represent a full range of possibilities, sometimes including lower-quality data.

 Here’s how data analytics have evolved from time to time.